bbmokhtari/django-translations/docs/reference/context.rst

              langs=['de']
          )

-      To Initialize a :class:`Context` for a model instance:
+      To Initialize a :class:`Context` with an entity (an instance) and some relations of it:

       .. testcode:: init